edX Online

 After completing your degree, you may qualify to join corporate finance teams in entry-level roles.
 You could also continue your education, building skills and knowledge to help you enter the workforce in a higher-level role.

 Your access to specific careers — and your earning potential — depends on factors such as your location, your professional network, and your industry of employment.
-With that in mind, here are five common finance career paths:
+With that in mind, here are five common finance career paths and their median annual salaries, according to the :

 Bachelor's in finance programs feature core requirements, electives, and general education components.
 Some programs have culminating experiences, such as a capstone project.